-Activity-a specific market development effort undertaken by a Cooperator to address a constraint.
+Activity-a specific market development effort undertaken by a Cooperator to address a constraint or opportunity.

-Administrator-the Administrator,

-FAS, USDA, or designee.
+Administrator-the Vice President, CCC, who also serves as Administrator, FAS, USDA, or designee.

-Agricultural Commodity-an agricultural commodity, food, feed, fiber, wood, livestock or insect, and any product thereof; and fish harvested from a U.S. aquaculture farm, or harvested by a vessel as defined in title 46, United States Code, in waters that are not waters (including the territorial sea) of a foreign country.
+Agricultural commodity-an agricultural commodity, food, feed, fiber, wood, livestock or insect, and any product thereof; and fish harvested from a U.S. aquaculture farm, or harvested by a vessel as defined in title 46, United States Code, in waters that are not waters (including the territorial sea) of a foreign country.